PaulK6803/FastFill/CONTRIBUTING.md

-# Contributing to MyApp
+# Contributing to FastFill

-We welcome contributions to MyApp!
+We welcome contributions to FastFill!
 Here's how you can help:

 ## How to Contribute